Striletchi-Vlad/CritMLP/README.md

 model = CritMLP(in_dim, out_dim, depth, 'relu')

 ```
-You can then use the CritMLP as you would any other nn.Module in Pytorch.
+You can then use the CritMLP just as you would any other nn.Module in Pytorch.

 A more advanced example: